 Chatham-Kent Rural Pipeline Expansion Project

 There is a growing demand for natural gas in rural Chatham-Kent, particularly in the fast-growing greenhouse sector.
-As a result, Union Gas is proposing to expand our existing natural gas system in the area.
+As a result, Enbridge Gas has expanded our existing natural gas system in the area.

-- A new 13-kilometre, 8-inch pipeline taking off from Union Gas' existing Panhandle Natural Gas Transmission System at our Simpson Road Station (west of Tupperville), and proceeding south within the road allowance of Simpson Road to Base Line Road and then east within the road allowance of Base Line Road to the end point in the vicinity of the intersection of County Road 15 and Kent Bridge Road, east of Dresden.
+- A 13-kilometre, 8-inch pipeline taking off from Enbridge Gas' existing Panhandle Natural Gas Transmission System at our Simpson Road Station (west of Tupperville), and proceeding south within the road allowance of Simpson Road to Base Line Road and then east within the road allowance of Base Line Road to the end point in the vicinity of the intersection of Base Line Road and Kent Bridge Road, east of Dresden (Base Line section).

 - A new 500-metre, 12-inch diameter pipe near Dover Centre.